LYNCH·LLP

 • What is the range of allowance rates across his art units?

-Allowance rates range from 41% to 79% across his four art units, reflecting variation in outcomes by art unit assignment.
+Allowance rates range from 41% to 79% across these art units.

 • Does this pooled rate predict my application's outcome?